ldmberman/test-bosh-release/README.md

 # What is it

 Simple BOSH release [made from scratch](http://bosh.io/docs/create-release.html) for educational purposes.
-It consists of 2 jobs starting primitive Golang Web servers and one job running the infinite loop in bash script.
+It consists of 2 jobs starting primitive Golang Web servers and one job running the infinite loop written in bash script.

-The code of the `main_job` was packed into main.tar.gz blob for testing.
+The code of the `main_job` was packed into `main.tar.gz` blob for testing.

 ```
 while :;